rkpinto7/CSES-Solutions/takeaways.md

 ## Takeaways

+### Sep-19-2025

+**[Knight Moves Grid]** Inspired to solve this from reading https://lnkd.in/p/eVACNeGY It's a simple BFS problem from the source make the moves instead of doing it for every point backwards.
+BFS ensures a sort of diffusion from that point and everyone will get the lowest value.
+A similar thing could have been done with DFS and replacements if a smaller value is found, but there could be multiple rewrities making this inefficient.
+Also added in a quick optimization of `grid[nj][ni] = grid[ni][nj];` for good measure.

 ### Jul-02-2025

 - Focused on the daily leetcode problem for the day [3333.
 Find the Original Typed String II](https://leetcode.com/problems/find-the-original-typed-string-ii/) and doe into generating functions.
 Apparently this is a basic introductory problem into this, and there are some CSES problems on this